-We will be start working on the multiplication next year in our homeschool.
+We will start working on the multiplication next year in our homeschool.
 But some of these ideas… especially those towards the end, are so great.
-You can easily revamp the some of these ideas to be done with addition and subtraction as well.
-Look out math, here comes fun!
+You can easily revamp some of these ideas to be done with addition and subtraction as well.
+Look out math, here comes the fun!

 14 Resources to Learn Multiplication